 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Duni Group reported total greenhouse gas emissions of approximately 163,619,000 kg CO2e, with emissions distributed across various scopes: 16,051,000 kg CO2e from Scope 1, 424,000 kg CO2e from Scope 2 (market-based), and a significant 147,144,000 kg CO2e from Scope 3.
-The previous year, 2023, saw total emissions of about 181,644,000 kg CO2e, with Scope 1 emissions at 16,974,000 kg CO2e, Scope 2 at 837,000 kg CO2e (market-based), and Scope 3 at 163,833,000 kg CO2e.
+In 2024, Duni Group reported total greenhouse gas emissions of approximately 163,619,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for the entirety of their reported emissions.
+The breakdown of Scope 3 emissions includes 98,110,000 kg CO2e from purchased goods and services, 22,978,000 kg CO2e from upstream transportation and distribution, and 10,703,000 kg CO2e from the end-of-life treatment of sold products, among others.
 Duni has set ambitious climate commitments, aiming for a 60% reduction in carbon intensity by 2025, using 2019 as the base year.
 They have also committed to achieving net-zero greenhouse gas emissions across all scopes by 2050.
-Near-term targets include a 57.1% reduction in absolute Scope 1 and 2 emissions by 2030, and a 46.2% reduction in absolute Scope 3 emissions within the same timeframe.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050, alongside a 90% reduction in Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Duni's commitment to sustainable practices within the forest and paper products sector.
-The company is headquartered in Sweden and is part of the Duni AB (publ) corporate family, which provides the framework for their emissions data and climate initiatives.
+Near-term targets include a 57.1% reduction in absolute Scope 1 and 2 emissions by 2030, alongside a 46.2% reduction in absolute Scope 3 emissions within the same timeframe.
+Long-term goals further extend to a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050.
+Duni's emissions data and targets are aligned with the Science Based Targets initiative (SBTi), reflecting their commitment to climate action and sustainability within the forest and paper products sector.
+The company is headquartered in Sweden and operates under the corporate family of Duni AB (publ).

 Access structured emissions data, company-specific emission factors, and source documents